Xiaofei-it/ToyRoom/doc/THEORY.md

 which is the argument of each method of the method chain, obtains some objects as arguments and then is performed.

 More attention should be paid to the input of each action.
-The first action of the method chain takes the business objects as arguments.
-Then after it is performed, it passes the objects to the following action, which is also performed and then passes the objects to the following action.
-Thus the objects are passed between actions until they are passed to an action for performing data transformation, which takes the objects as an argument and returns one or more new objects.
-After the transformation, the new objects are passed to the following actions.
+The first action of the method chain takes the business objects, which are passed in when invoking the Domino, as arguments.
+Then after it is performed, it passes the business objects to the following action, which is also performed and then passes the business objects to the following action.
+Thus the business objects are passed between actions until they are passed to an action for performing data transformation, which takes the business objects as an argument and returns one or more new objects.
+After the transformation, the new objects are passed to the following actions and the old ones are discarded.

 Now pay attention to the action.
 The action can be regarded as a method which takes the objects passed to it as input and executes the statements inside it.
 Also the Shelly library provides